-Importance of inventory data in E-commerce
+Importance of Inventory Data in E-commerce

-Reporting and analytics are essential to any retailer because they are true indicators of all key indices in a business.
-Analyzing your data correctly enables you to make educated business optimization decisions around things like stock ordering, promotions, and staffing.
-E-commerce analytics refers to any tool or strategy designed to analyse large amounts of data generated by customer behaviour on an online platform, in order to produce actionable insights.
+Reporting and analytics are essential to any e-commerce business as they are real indicators of all key indices in a business.
+Analyzing your data correctly enables you to make educated business optimization decisions around things like stock ordering, promotions, staffing.
+E-commerce analytics refers to the process of examining large amounts of data generated by customer behaviour on an online e-commerce platform to produce actionable insights.
 E-commerce generates complex, comprehensive datasets.
-Inventory data is a very crucial aspect for any e-commerce business for forecasting demand and planning supply, this greatly influences fund allocation and marketing budgets and thus is an integral part of E-commerce analytics.
+Inventory data is a very crucial aspect for any e-commerce business for forecasting demand and planning supply; this greatly influences fund allocation and marketing budgets and thus is an integral part of E-commerce analytics.
 In this article, we will look at various use cases of Inventory Data.

-Inventory data for Website Product Listings
+Inventory Data for Website Product Listings

-Inventory Data management with Daton
+Inventory Data Management Made Easy With Daton